 The tax year is the calendar year.
 The accounts of a company may be closed on a date different from 31st of December, in which case taxable profits are apportioned on a time basis relevant to the tax years.

-Filing Requirements: Corporate tax returns must be filed by 31st December following the accounting year end.
-Companies are required to pay provisional tax in 3 equal instalments on 1st August, 30th September and 31st December.
-Any underpayment payable is due by 1st August of the following year.
-If the income declared for the payment of the provisional tax is lower than 75% of the income as finally determined, an additional amount equal to 10% of the difference between the final and provisional tax is payable.
+Filing Requirements: Corporate tax returns must be filed electronically by the 31st of March of the year following the year under consideration (i.e. 15 months from the year-end).
+Companies are required to pay provisional tax in two equal instalments by 31st of July and 31st of December of the year under consideration.
+Any underpayment is due to be settled via self-assessment by 1st of August of the following year.
+If the income declared for the payment of the provisional tax is lower than 75% of the actual income as finally determined, an additional tax equal to 10% of the difference between the final and provisional tax is payable.

 Personal Income Tax

 The following income tax rates apply to individuals:

-Value Added Tax
+Value Added Tax (VAT)

 Imposition of Value Added Tax (VAT) is imposed on the supply of all goods and services in Cyprus, on the acquisition of goods from other Member States and on the importation of goods from third countries.
 The standard rate of 19% applies to the supplies of all goods and services in Cyprus which are not subject to the zero rate, the reduced rates (5% and 9%) or are not exempt.
 Cyprus constitutes an attractive EU VAT jurisdiction applying several options permissible by the EU Directive among others a flexible VAT Grouping.
-As long as the pre-requisite links are satisfied, and governmental revenues are not put into jeopardy, related entities can form a VAT group disregarding intra-group transactions and having a representative member submitting a single VAT return.
+As long as the pre-requisite links are satisfied, and governmental revenues are not put into jeopardy, related entities can form a VAT group disregarding intragroup transactions and having a representative member submitting a single VAT return.
 Even such entities not incorporated in Cyprus can form a VAT Group in case they are tax resident or possessing an establishment in Cyprus.